 Our Micropump technology platform allows us to specifically tailor the pharmacokinetics of small molecule drugs best absorbed in the small intestine.
+Advantages of the Micropump platform include the ability to specifically design certain pharmacokinetic properties for targeted indications, the minimization of inter-patient and intra-patient pharmacokinetic variability, taste masking, and the ability to design a wide variety of formulations, including tablets, capsules, sachets, and syrups or suspensions.
 Our lead product using Micropump technology is Coreg CR, which we developed with GlaxoSmithKline (GSK).

-We licensed Coreg CR to GSK in March, 2003.
-In September, 2004, we announced that GSK had initiated a Phase III trial for the formulation.
+We licensed Coreg CR to GSK in March 2003.
+In September 2004, we announced that GSK had initiated a Phase III trial for the formulation.
 In December, 2004, we announced that we had entered into a supply agreement with GSK for the production of Coreg CR microparticles at our plant in Pessac, France.
 The provisions of the agreement included payments such that Flamel did not incur cash outlays in connection with equipment to be used.
 The FDA has audited and approved our Pessac facility.
-This supply agreement was supplemented in July, 2006 when we announced that GSK had agreed to fund an expansion of the Pessac facility from two lines to three, in anticipation of expected increased demand for the product.
-The NDA for Coreg CR was submitted in December 2005 and the FDA approved the product for all requested indications (moderate to severe congestive heart failure; left ventricular dysfunction following myocardial infarction; and hypertension) on October 20th, 2006.
-GSK launched the product in the U.S. in March, 2007.
+This supply agreement was supplemented in July 2006 when we announced that GSK had agreed to partially fund an expansion of the Pessac facility from two lines to three, in anticipation of expected increased demand for the product.
+The NDA for Coreg CR was submitted in December 2005 and the FDA approved the product for all requested indications (moderate to severe congestive heart failure; left ventricular dysfunction following myocardial infarction; and hypertension) on October 20, 2006.
+GSK launched the product in the U.S. in March 2007.